ossf/wg-globalcyberpolicy/docs/CRA/stewards-playbook.md

 There were some suggestions that stewards issue formal security or compliance statements for the projects they support, including signed files, declarations to selected parties, or registry entries.
 While stewards can play a constructive role by improving transparency, documentation, and tooling, requiring them to issue formal attestations crosses a critical boundary.
 Attestations imply assurance and risk management, which stewards are neither positioned nor authorized to assume.
 Encouraging stewards to issue attestations would effectively shift compliance responsibility upstream, treating non-profit entities as liability intermediaries—contrary to the CRA’s allocation of obligations to manufacturers.
 Stewards should not certify, warrant, or attest compliance on behalf of downstream users under any circumstances.

 The CRA introduces time-sensitive obligations for manufacturers related to known exploited vulnerabilities and severe incidents.
-While manufacturers retain the legal duty to notify authorities and users, stewards can significantly support these efforts by fostering robust vulnerability disclosure ecosystems.
+While manufacturers retain responsibility for their own products and the applicable reporting obligations, stewards can significantly support these efforts by fostering robust vulnerability disclosure ecosystems and making relevant vulnerability information available to downstream manufacturers.

 A steward could contribute by: